Paul Gratzik: Life and career

-In 1971, he began to work full-time as a writer and joined the GDR writer's guild (Deutscher Schriftstellerverband).
+In 1971, he began to work as a full-time writer and joined the GDR writer's guild (Deutscher Schriftstellerverband).
 But in 1974 he began again to work in industry, part-time, at the Dresden transformer factory.
 From 1977, Gratzik lived in Berlin, employed as playwright by the Berliner Ensemble.
 He was awarded the Heinrich Mann Prize in 1980.

 In 1981, he refused all further cooperation with the MfS and confessed to his friends, amongst them Heiner Müller, that he had informed on them.
 He was no longer allowed to publish, and many friends shunned him.
 From 1984, he became an object of observation by the Stasi and experienced harassment by them.

 Since the middle of the 1980s, he lived in seclusion in the Uckermark, between Templin and Prenzlau.

-Paul Gratzik's work reflects his own experiences as a manual worker under East German socialism.
+Gratzik's work reflects his own experiences as a manual worker under East German socialism.
 Although a convinced communist, his unadorned realism, and readiness to tackle taboo themes, for example the East German juvenile re-education establishments (Jugendwerkhöfe), brought him into conflict with the censors.
 In GDR literary circles he was, as a worker who wrote, already unusual, but his gregariousness, charisma, and magnetic effect on women, made him one of the most colourful figures.

 Neither the British Library nor the German National Library list any English translations of his work.